- (865) 637-0203 (ext. 258)

 About Daniel Swanson:

-Daniel Swanson is a shareholder at London Amburn.
-He represents clients on matters pertaining to regulatory enforcement defense, False Claims Act defense, provider-payer disputes, billing audit appeals, medical malpractice defense, healthcare law, correctional healthcare defense, civil rights litigation, business litigation, cybersecurity and HIPAA issues.
+Daniel Swanson is “of counsel” to the firm.
+He represents clients on matters pertaining to regulatory enforcement defense, False Claims Act defense, provider-payer disputes, billing audit appeals, medical malpractice defense, healthcare law, correctional healthcare defense, business litigation, cybersecurity and HIPAA issues.
 He co-chairs the firm’s Regulatory, Business Litigation and Medical Staff Issues practices.

 Mr. Swanson’s practice is provider focused.
 He represents physicians, physician groups and other provider organizations at trial, arbitration and mediation.
 He values London Amburn’s commitment to outstanding client service and exceptional legal counsel.
 He helps clients navigate increasingly complex regulatory environments and espouses a preventative, proactive approach when counseling providers on entity structures and payor reimbursement issues.
 Mr. Swanson is particularly interested in the increasing importance of cybersecurity as it relates to healthcare, technology, government oversight and patient privacy.